 UUID v4 and ULID both generate globally unique identifiers without a central coordinating authority, but they solve different problems.
-UUID v4 optimizes for maximum randomness and unpredictability; ULID optimizes for database-friendly sortability while staying collision-resistant.
-The choice has real performance consequences once your tables grow past a few million rows.
+UUID v4 optimizes for maximum randomness and unpredictability.
+ULID optimizes for database-friendly sortability while staying collision-resistant.
+The choice carries real performance consequences once your tables grow past a few million rows.

 Side-by-Side Comparison